 Triple-S PPO provides confidential mental health and substance abuse services through a network of counselors and specialized practitioners.
-Contact Triple-S at 1 (787) 774-6098 for information on network providers or visit the website at www.ssspr.com.
+Contact Triple-S at 1 (787) 774-6098 or 1 (787) 774-6060 for information on network providers or visit the website at www.ssspr.com.